Ayfri/2d-minecraft/README.md

 Run the `start` script (in the `package.json`) then open the `index.html` file (in the `out` dir).

 ### Features
-For the moment you can only add dirt blocks on the screen.
+You can place blocks with the left click.
+You can change block selected with the 1-9 keys (for now there is only the dirt block and the stone block).

+You can also place air blocks with the ² key.